btrinite/robocars_brain/README.md

-This is the main statemachin for ROS based robocars implementation.
+This is the main statemachine for ROS based robocars implementation.